-This study draws on an augmented Welsh Input Output table (Hermannsson et al (2010c), which is based on a Welsh Input Output table constructed by the Welsh Economic Research Unit (WERU, 2007).
-Income and expenditure data for Welsh HEIs are used to identify a separate HEIs sector.
+This study draws on an augmented English Input Output table (Hermannsson et al (2010c).
+Income and expenditure data for London HEIs are used to identify a separate HEI sector.
 That is to say the existing education sector is split into two elements, HEI and non-HEI education.
-This disaggregation reveals the income and expenditure structure of Welsh HEIs and makes it possible to derive appropriate multipliers.
-The table, and associated model, treat the HE sector on the same basis as any other sector: as a demander of goods and services and factor inputs, and as a supplier of services to meet intermediate and final demand.
+We then further disaggregate HEIs into those based in London and those based elsewhere in England.
+This disaggregation reveals the income and expenditure structure of London HEIs and makes it possible to derive appropriate multipliers.
+The table, and associated model, treat the

+HE sector on the same basis as any other sector: as a demander of goods and services and factor inputs, and as a supplier of services to meet intermediate and final demand.
 Applying these principles to derive the demand-side impacts of HEIs entails estimating the economic activity contingent upon the economy's final demand for the HEIs' services and the implicitly linked exogenous expenditure of their students.